drug-design/course/docs/chapters/adme-case-studies.md

 ### Binding Analysis of the Arylhydrocarbon Receptor (AhR)

-The most common ligand is identified as dioxin.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/binding-analysis-arylhydrocarbon-receptor-ahr-bab43458'><i class='fa fa-play' aria-hidden='true'></i></button>The most common ligand is identified as dioxin.
 The chemical catastrophe in Seveso in Italy in the seventies resulted in a large exposure of dioxin.
 Due to this exposure many people, who came in contact with dioxin, suffered years later from the increases of tumor incidence.
 When the AhR was identified, assays were developed to measure the exposure towards dioxin.
 Binding studies with dioxin (TCDD) and 3-methylcholanthrene (3MC) are one way to identify this AhR (Riddick et al. 1994).
 The chemical structures of these ligands are shown on the next page.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.